marcelgoh/marcelgoh.github.io/_posts/2025-07-22-blocky-schur.md

 We now discuss a 2008 theorem of Green and Sanders.
 A good starting point is to think about what Cohen's theorem means for finite groups.
-It is easy to see that, while obviously still true, Cohen's theorem offers no content here, since now $\Gamma$ is finite and any subset $E$ of it can obviously be expressed as a finite union of cosets of $\{0\}$.
+It is easy to see that, while obviously still true, Cohen's theorem offers no content here, since now $\Gamma$ is finite and any subset $E$ in it can obviously be expressed as a finite union of cosets of $\{0\}$.
 So instead of characterising subsets that can be finitely expressed in terms of cosets, we should perhaps try to characterise subsets that can be thus expressed with a _small number_ of terms.